 Currently working on my CW skills but still somewhat QRS.
 I stumbled onto the SKCC Group "Straight Key Century Club" and learned alot while meeting many new friends.
 The club schedule page is wonderful.
 Since joining the SKCC I have developed a love affair with Morse code and encourage all to take a look at the CW mode and the fun to be had.
 The SKCC events are actually more rewarding than chasing DX.

 Check out what the group has to offer http://www.skccgroup.com

-Active on 2m repeaters in the morning drive time and HF 10m - 15m - 20m on weekends - 20m & 40m evenings.
-With the tuner I'm able to work more on 17m.
-The antenna "farm" consists of an Alpha Delta DX-EE inverted dipole - still only at 13ft hiding behind my palm trees (see pic below) and a new 31' S9 for special occasions - CCR/HOA restrictions drive me nuts.
+Active on 2m repeaters in the morning drive time and HF 10m - 15m - 20m on weekends - 20m & 40m CW in the evenings.
+The antenna "farm" consists of an Alpha Delta DX-EE inverted dipole - still only at 20ft hiding behind my slow growing palm trees (see pic below) and a new 31' S9 for special occasions - CCR/HOA restrictions drive me nuts.

 My initial goal was to obtain WAS and DXCC in my first year on HF since 1965!

 Note - My SKCC WAS was waiting on Iowa.
 I had reserved that QSO for my friend WS0G - a long time Ham who lost his eyesight a few years back.
 I convinced him to turn his key collection into on air CW time.
 He worked hard at it but the need to head copy was a road block.
 The SKCC formt seemed to help and I pushed him to give it a try.
 Some of my emails to John contained a sound file of a QSO with him so he could get used to the format.
 All came together on 21 January and it was great to hear his call on the air at the scheduled time.
 He was great and I hope to get him back on the air again as Iowa is a somewhat rare state.